tinymce/tinymce-docs/_includes/configuration/language.md

 ## `language`

-This option allows you to specify the language that {{site.productname}}'s user interface will appear in.
-That is, the toolbar buttons and menu items.
-By default, {{site.productname}} will use US English as the language of the interface.
+This option specifies the language used for the {{site.productname}} user interface, such as menu items, dialogs, and tooltips.
+By default, {{site.productname}} user interface is set to US English.

-If you wish to use a language other than English, please follow these steps:

-1. Download the language pack you wish to use [from here]({{site.gettiny}}/language-packages/).
-2. Unpack the language file into your `tinymce/langs` folder.
-3. Set the [`language`]({{ site.baseurl }}/configure/localization/#language) option in your {{site.productname}} configuration to the language code in the list below (which you'll also find on the language pack [download page]({{site.gettiny}}/language-packages/).
-4. Confirm that the language has been set successfully by loading {{site.productname}}.

-Please note, the language code you set in your {{site.productname}} configuration must match the filename of the language file.
-If the language file is not found, {{site.productname}} will not load.
+Before changing the language option, ensure that the language pack is available to the {{site.productname}} instance. {{site.companyname}} provides two collections of language packs:

+- _Premium_ language packs - Professionally localized language packs provided on {{site.cloudname}} and bundled with premium self-hosted bundles.
+- _Community_ language packs - Localizations provided by {{site.productname}} users through Transifex, which need to be downloaded prior to use, from [the {{site. companyname}} Downloads Page - Language Packages]({{site.gettiny}}/language-packages/).

+For information on:

+- Using the premium language packs, see: [Using the premium language packs](#usingthecommunitylanguagepacks).
+- Using the community language packs, see: [Using the community language packs](#usingthepremiumlanguagepacks).

+**Option:** `language`

 **Type:** `String`